 3. Paul Tetrick

-“Fast wheels are timeless, and so is my Grampy,” writes Alison Tetrick, a 28-year-old professional cyclist on the US National Team.
-Her grampy is none other than Paul Tetrick, who has won 12 USA Cycling Time Trial Championships, a road bicycle race where cyclists battle the clock instead of racing at the same time as their competitors.
+“Fast wheels are timeless, and so is my Grampy,” writes Alison Tetrick, a 31-year-old professional cyclist on the Cylance Pro Cycling.
+Her grampy is none other than Paul Tetrick.
+Paul has won more than 12 USA Cycling Time Trial Championships, a road bicycle race where cyclists battle the clock instead of racing at the same time as their competitors.
 In October 2013, both Tetricks had the opportunity to ride against each another in the Paula Higgins Memorial Record Challenge Time Trial.
-Paul confessed to Zipp News that he was afraid his granddaughter, who started 10 minutes behind him, might catch up to him.
+Paul confessed to Zipp News that he was afraid his granddaughter, who started 10 minutes behind him, might catch up.
 Though Alison won gold in the 40K event, she didn’t catch her speedy grandfather, who crushed his previous time trial record of 34:37.5 in the 20K race.